rhalbersma/bit_set/README.md

 | Linux    | GCC        | 11, 12, 13-SVN | CI currently being ported to GitHub Actions |
 | Windows  | Visual C++ | 17.3           | CI currently being ported to GitHub Actions |

 Note that this library makes liberal use of C++20 features, in particular Concepts, Ranges, `constexpr` algorithms and the `<=>` operator for comparisons.
 Both GCC 11 and Visual C++ 17.3 and higher are supported at the moment.
+GCC 10 will compile the library but due to a [compiler bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=94924) an incorrect `operator==` will be emitted.
 Clang is still missing some C++20 features, and will be added whenever possible.
 Also note that running the unit tests requires the presence of the [range-v3](https://github.com/ericniebler/range-v3) library.

 ## License